slsa-framework/slsa/policy.md

 *TODO: Note that a policy decision may itself be an attestation that can be fed into further policy decisions down the line.*

+*TODO: Two modes: (a) only allow if a "good" attestation exists, even if there also exists some "bad" attestation; (b) block if some "bad" attestation exists, even if there also exists some "good" attestation.
+Talk about threat model and whether the attestation storage is trusted. (a) is better for enforcement in the critical path, while (b) is useful for vulnerability remediation.*